Program Overview

 Why Study Abroad in Law School?

 The U.S. and EU form the world’s largest combined GDP, offering many legal job opportunities for legal practitioners who have international law and study abroad experience.
 The Philadelphia and other regional legal markets are no exception, where employers value and expect international legal expertise.
-Studying in the Rome summer program will not only strengthen your international law competence, but also increase your networking and job opportunities.
+Studying in the Rome summer program will not only strengthen your international law competence but also increase your networking and job opportunities.

 The Rome summer program does not conflict with securing a summer job or internship in the United States.
 Students can return as soon as mid-June, and employers often accept late start dates to accommodate Rome summer students.
 Students consistently remark that having two summer experiences on their resume, the Rome summer program plus a subsequent internship, has been a great boost to their job searches.

 Temple Law’s Office of Graduate & International Programs coordinates with faculty and the Office of Career Services to identify Philadelphia-area judges, professors, and other summer employers who provide job opportunities with a June start date to Rome summer students.
-Moreover, Temple collaborates with partner law firms in Rome and in other countries to offer international internships.
+Moreover, Temple collaborates with partner law firms in Rome and other countries to offer international internships.
 Internships provide valuable international legal experience, and foreign language skills are not required for these positions.

 Course Descriptions